DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/lectures/week-6/sdff-chapter-3/_index.md

 ---

+## Details - In The Mood For Love (2000)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/3A983z2yItg?si=J_Jax8dXtIoSqFld&amp;start=2955" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+{{% note %}}
+Wong Kar-wai uses the sound of rain as a detailed element, evoking emotions of longing and melancholy.
+The rain becomes a subtle but significant part of the setting, punctuating moments of silence.
+{{%/ note %}}

+---

 ## Room Tones

 > the ‘dead air’ of an indoor space, the sound that remains when there is no action.